ProteoMedHub/N-of-1-Study-TAU-U-and-Plasma-Proteomic-Analysis/README.md

 # N-of-1 HOMDD Studies TAU-U Analysis

 ## Overview
-This repository contains comprehensive analysis code for studying protein expression patterns and treatment effects in patients undergoing TAU-U (Treatment as Usual - U) treatment.
-The project includes both proteomics data analysis and statistical evaluation of treatment outcomes.
+This repository contains comprehensive analysis code for analyzing the N-of-1 study data, i.e., the TAU-U statistical test for evaluating the treatment effects on the primary and secondary clinical outcome measures and the Protein Expression Analysis for studying the corresponding plasma protein expression patterns.
+The project includes both statistical evaluation of treatment outcomes and proteomics data analysis.

 ## Project Structure
 ```